 Nutrition, at its foundation, is simply the intake (most commonly by ingestion) of different types of nutrients necessary for your body to function and survive.
 This includes macronutrients (energy), micronutrients (vitamins and minerals), fiber, and water.

 Calories are units of energy for the human body.
-Calories are specifically defined as the amount of energy required to raise 1 liter (L) of water 1 degree centigrade (+1° C).
+Calories (technically, kilocalories when written with a capital C) are specifically defined as the amount of energy required to raise 1 liter (L) of water 1 degree centigrade (+1° C).
 Calories come from five sources: fat, carbohydrates, protein, alcohol, and ketones.
 Each are described in more detail, below.

 Energy needs are one of the many aspects of nutrition that can vary tremendously.
 The two major factors for determining energy needs are your basal metabolic rate and your physical activity (or exercise).